Meisam-Kabiri/efiras/readme.md

    ```

 3. **Environment configuration:**
-   Create a `.env` file in the root directory with either OpenAI or Azure OpenAI credentials:
+   Create a `.env` file in the root directory with your API credentials:

    **For OpenAI:**
    ```bash